 The Xbox One S arrived three years on from the original Xbox One, offering a smaller, quieter, higher-quality gaming machine that shows what the current console generation can do.
 It's now the de facto Xbox system.

-A little piece of us is sad to see the original Xbox One sail into the sunset, but the Xbox One S brings a host of technical improvements, making the transition from HD to Ultra HD (aka 4K), and taking up a lot less shelf space too.
+While a little piece of us was sad to see the original Xbox One sail into the sunset, the Xbox One S brought a host of technical improvements, making the transition from HD to Ultra HD (aka 4K), and taking up a lot less shelf space too.

 To that end, games are upscaled to the new, higher resolution – though it isn't quite on the level of 'native' 4K that the Xbox One X offers – but movies and TV shows will happily make the most out of the extra pixels, whether you're streaming 4K Netflix or else playing an Ultra HD Blu-ray.

 Beyond 4K, the addition of HDR is also a great inclusion for the console.
 It's more powerful than it was when the system came out three years ago, and more spacious thanks to a larger 2TB hard drive that can be found in many of the special editions of the console.

 Not to mention the added support for Amazon's Alexa smart assistant, which lets you control power, volume, and playback features through connected Alexa devices (you can read our full article on Alexa coming to Xbox here).

 While Microsoft has since launched the Xbox One X – a more powerful version of the Xbox One that's capable of playing games in native 4K resolution, without an upscaling workaround – we still feel that the Xbox One S is the better overall pick, if only because it's significantly cheaper (and you really need a seriously big TV screen to notice that 4K anyway).